Homemade Baby Food Recipes

 Peaches are very popular as a first food for babies and - with your doctor's consent - may be introduced at 6 months of age (or from 4 months if recommended by your pediatrician - please see this page about introducing solids before 6 months of age).

-Allergy to peach is rare - making it a good choice as a first food - although it's worth bearing in mind that an allergy to latex is associated with an increased risk of allergy to peach.
-If there is a family history of latex allergy, then you need to carefully discuss the introduction of peach and other foods with your child's doctor.
+If there is a family history of latex allergy, then you need to carefully discuss the introduction of peach and other foods with your child’s doctor.

 Nutrition facts

-The flesh of peaches is usually a vibrant yellow/orange colour, although some varieties have flesh that's almost white.
-The more yellow/orange the flesh of the peach, the more beta-carotene it will contain.
-Your baby's body converts beta-carotene into vitamin A, which helps strengthen his immune system.
+The flesh of peaches is usually a vibrant yellow/orange colour, although some varieties have flesh that’s almost white.

 Rich in antioxidants, peaches also provide vitamin C, riboflavin, potassium and fibre.